jcmourey/SharingCoreDataObjectsBetweenICloudUsers/README.md

 To process the persistent history more effectively, the sample app:
 - Maintains the token of the last transaction it consumes for each store, and uses it as the starting point of the next run.
-- Maintains a transaction author, and uses it to filter the transactions irrelevant to Core Data CloudKit.
+- Maintains a transaction author, and uses it to filter the transactions irrelevant to `NSPersistentCloudKitContainer`.
 - Only fetches and consumes the history of the relevant persistent store.

 The following code sets up the history fetch request (`NSPersistentHistoryChangeRequest`):